 This algorithm is constantly being updated.
 One reason for that is the pursuit of better and more relevant results.
 The field is constantly advancing, and computers continue to get better at understanding natural human language, and figuring out what a given website is about.

 Another reason for constant updates to the algorithm is the endless battle with those who want to game the system.
 There’s a natural incentive to get websites pushed to the top of the search results without doing the hard work to make high-quality content.

 The exact number of ranking factors that go into this algorithm is something only Google knows.
 The exact weight given to each of these factors is also kept private.

-There’s far too many to list here, but grouped into the main categories, we can safely say that Google looks at things like:
+There’s far too many to list individually here, but grouped into the main categories, we can safely say that Google looks at things like:

 - your domain name

 - website reputation (do only spammy websites link to you, or vice versa?)

 - website age (Google favors new things and old things)